RealDarkCraft/persona-3-reload-save-editor/README.md

 # Persona3 Reload | Save Editor

+# SAVES ID FOR THE GAME SEEM TO HAVE CHANGED SO DONT USE THIS TOOL (execpet if it was an old saves)

 Could work for other version like microsoft-store or PS4 (but i don't make test with it because i don't have these versions)

 ( For PS4/PS5 (and maybe for xbox/microsoft-store ?) save you need to decrypt the save yourself [you can use this method : https://www.youtube.com/watch?v=QA1lLxn_klA] (this method works for PS4 but I don't know if it work for PS5) )